canonical/sbomber/README.md

  - 1 in case there were failures either in the scan or in the tool
  - 42 in case there's still some requests pending.

-## Download all SBOMs
+## Download all SBOMs and scan results

 > sbomber download

-This will download all ready artifacts to `./sbombs`
+This will download all ready artifacts to `./reports`

 ## Additional configuration options